KelvinTegelaar/CIPP/src/pages/_why-does-cipp-exist.md

 <!-- markdownlint-disable-next-line MD041 -->

-In 2021, increasingly frustrated at Microsoft's multi-tenant management offerings and vendor inaction Kelvin Tegelaar created the CyberDrain Improved Partner Portal showing that it isn't hard to do this well.
+In 2021, increasingly frustrated at Microsoft's multi-tenant management offerings and vendor inaction, Kelvin Tegelaar created the CyberDrain Improved Partner Portal showing that it isn't hard to do this well.

 A quote from our original readme: